kairosart/CICD/What is CI-CD and Build Security?.md

 - **Developer workstations** - Where the coding magic happens, developers craft and build code.
 In this network, this is simulated through your AttackBox.

 - **Source code storage solution** - This is a central placeholder to store and track different code versions.
-This is the Gitlab server found in our network.
+This is the G![[Diagram.svg]]itlab server found in our network.

 - **Build orchestrator** - Coordinates and manages the automation of the build and deployment environments.
 Both Gitlab and Jenkins are used as build servers in this network.